ONSdigital/ras-compose/behave-BDD-tests/README.md

 # Running Tests

-To run tests go to the features directory which is one step below the current one where this file is contained.
+To run all tests, go to the `behave-BDD-tests` directory and run the command:
-Run the command:

-	/> behave collectionInstrument.feature
+	/> behave

 The system should output something like:

-		Feature: Collection Instrument (CI) Status # collectionInstrument.feature:1 In order to request CI data the CI micro service must be running and responding to status requests.
-		  Scenario: CI Status Running                                         # collectionInstrument.feature:5
-		    Given The CI status is active                                     # steps/collectionInstrument.py:30
-		    *** The URL to go to is:http://127.0.0.1:8070/status Given The CI status is active                                     # steps/collectionInstrument.py:30 0.011s
-		    When A request for status is given                                # steps/collectionInstrument.py:41
-		    *** HTT Response code is: 200

-		    When A request for status is given                                # steps/collectionInstrument.py:41 0.000s Then The CI micro service returns status information about itself # steps/collectionInstrument.py:47
-		    *** Response is:  Collection Instrument service is running Then The CI micro service returns status information about itself # steps/collectionInstrument.py:47 0.000s
+    ...

+    Feature: Handle retrieval of Collection Instrument data # features/get_collection_instrument.feature:1

+      @connect_to_database
+      Scenario: Get all available collection instrument data              # features/get_collection_instrument.feature:7 Given one or more collection instruments exist                    # features/steps/steps.py:77 0.002s When a request is made for one or more collection instrument data # features/steps/steps.py:151 185.385s Then check the returned data are correct                          # features/steps/steps.py:226 0.169s And the response status code is 200                               # features/steps/steps.py:209 0.000s

+    ...

-You can optionally skip tests marked as Work In Progress (WIP) by running:
+You can optionally run individual features by running:

-    /> behave --tags=-wip collectionInstrument.feature
+    /> behave <http_method_name>_collection_instrument.feature

 # Creating Tests